kubedb/docs/docs/guides/proxysql/initialization/script_source.md

 # Initialize ProxySQL with Custom Configuration

-ProxySQL needs a bootstrap configuration file, `proxysql.cnf`, to set up its `mysql_users`, `mysql_query_rules`, `mysql_variables` and `admin_variables` tables at the very first startup.
+ProxySQL needs a bootstrap configuration file, `proxysql.cnf`, to set up its `mysql_query_rules`, `mysql_variables` and `admin_variables` tables at the very first startup.
 KubeDB lets you provide this bootstrap configuration in two ways under `spec.configuration.init`:

 - **`spec.configuration.init.secretName`** - point to a Secret holding the raw `proxysql.cnf` snippets.
 The values are patched into the config file verbatim, so you are responsible for the exact ProxySQL config syntax (and for supplying user passwords yourself).
 - **`spec.configuration.init.inline`** - describe the same four sections in structured YAML.
 The operator renders this into `proxysql.cnf` for you, and for `mysqlUsers`, it automatically fetches the password from the backend server instead of asking you to write it in plaintext.